tomirons/pw-web/readme.md

 ## Perfect World Web

-**Note:** This project is no longer supported, however I will still look at pull requests if you'd like to attempt a fix.
+**Note from the original author:** This project is no longer supported, however I will still look at pull requests if you'd like to attempt a fix.

 ### Requirements
 1. Composer & Git - [Complete steps 1 & 2 on this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-14-04)